core-wg/oscore/draft-ietf-core-object-security.md

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}, Observe {{RFC7641}}, Blockwise {{RFC7959}}, COSE {{RFC8152}}, CBOR {{RFC7049}}, CDDL {{I-D.ietf-cbor-cddl}}, and constrained environments {{RFC7228}}.

 The concept "hop-by-hop" (as in "hop-by-hop protection") opposed to "end-to-end", is used in this document to indicate that the messages are processed (as in decrypted/verified and re-encrypted, in the case of hop-by-hop protection) in the intermediaries, rather than just forwarded to the next node to finally reach the destination endpoint.

+The term "stop processing" is used throughout the document to denote that the message is not passed up to the CoAP Request/Response layer (see {{fig-stack}}).
+This is equivalent to silently dropping the message, unless otherwise specified (for example, sending an error response).

 The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, and Common IV are defined in {{context-definition}}.